-Many plaintiffs find their libel actions barred right at the start for failure to comply with the notice provisions of the Libel and Slander Act ("LSA") when required.
+Many plaintiffs find their libel actions barred right at the start for failure to comply with the notice provisions of the libel and slander when required.
 However, sometimes the notice provisions have absolutely no application at all.

 This article will briefly cover four issues:

 - What publications are covered by the LSA?

 - Are online versions of publicaitons covered by the LSA?

 - What online publications are not covered by the LSA?

 - At what stage of the proceedings is the determination made?